 8The fourth angel poured out his bowl on the sun, and the sun was given power to scorch people with fire.
 9They were seared by the intense heat and they cursed the name of God, who had control of these plagues, but they refused to repent and glorify him.

-Revelation 16:8 Commentary: The Fourth Plague is a Natural Consequence of the First.
+A Preterist Exposition and Commentary of Revelation 16:8: The Fourth Plague is a Natural Consequence of the First.

 In Deuteronomy 28:22, God threatened to punish the Israelites with scorching heat if they ever turned away from him.
 See Deuteronomy 28:15-68: A Preterist Commentary.
 In the fourth bowl, God stays true to his word.
 Recall that the plagues of the trumpets and bowls record the same events.
 In the first trumpet of Revelation 8:7 “a third of the trees were burned up[.]”
 Trees provide shade and relief from the scorching heat of summer.
 Thus the fourth plague in which the sun is said to scorch the people is a natural consequence of the first plague.
 Interestingly, Josephus records people being killed by the heat of summer during the war with Rome.

-Revelation 16:8 Commentary: Josephus says that many Jews Died from Intense Heat during the Summer.
+A Covenant Eschatology Exposition and Commentary of Revelation 16:8: Josephus says that many Jews Died from Intense Heat during the Summer.

 During the Jewish War, many Samaritans escaped to the mountain of Gerizzim where they were besieged by the Romans at the base of the mountain.
 Concerning the fate of these Samaritans, Josephus says the following in The Wars of the Jews 3.7.32: “Now it happened that the Samaritans, who were destitute of water, were inflamed with a violent heat (for it was summertime, and the multitude had not provided themselves with necessaries), insomuch that some of them died that very day with heat . . . .”11 Here one can see the literal fulfillment of Revelation 16:9: “They were seared by the intense heat . . . .”
 That having been said, there appears to be more to the searing heat of v.
 8 than just the heat of the sun.

-Revelation 16:8 Commentary: Israel was burned by the Romans as Part of Rome’s Scorched Earth Policy.
+A Covenant Eschatology Interpretation and Commentary of Revelation 16:8: Israel was burned by the Romans as Part of Rome’s Scorched Earth Policy.